Bathroom

 • Manual mixer: Features one or two valves that adjust the ratio of hot to cold water flowing through the system

-• Thermostatic: Allows precise temperature control through a thermostat, sometimes digital.
+• Thermostatic: Allows precise temperature control through a thermostat, and is sometimes digital.

 • Electric: A heating unit directly heats cold water from your water supply continuously.
 This occurs separately from your hot water system.